 Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments.
 Learn more and apply now

 Transitioning to adulthood can be especially challenging for youth in government care and young adults who were previously in care.
 The new Transition to Adulthood Program (TAP) will help prepare young adults to live independently, pursue education, and build their careers.
-The new program offers more specialized, coordinated, and consistent services and supports for young adults formerly in the care of Children’s Services and will be replacing the existing Support and Financial Assistance Program.
+The new program offers more specialized, coordinated, and consistent services and supports for young adults formerly in the care of Children’s Services.

 The program will focus on helping young adults find mentors, develop employment and life skills, attain post-secondary education, and maintain connections to people in their lives who can give them ongoing emotional support.

 A key piece of the Transition to Adulthood Program is the Advancing Futures program.
 Advancing Futures, the only program of its kind in Canada, will continue to provide funding, and emotional and social supports for eligible young adults who have been in government care to support them in pursuing post-secondary studies.
 Mentorship programs will continue to be offered so young adults can build the vital relationships that will help them navigate the path to independent success.

 Empowering youth aging out of care (March 15, 2023)